 Come, let us have some tea and talk about happy things

 At times there is a pianist playing and the overall ambience is understated, elegant, relaxed and slow.
 The Victorian armchairs and lounges welcome you to a charming fireside conversation for an afternoon with no pressure to leave quickly.
-High Tea is a mix of savory and sweet treats with sandwiches and classic scones, jam and cream with a selection of Teas.
-There is a Champagne option Pol Roger and Moet Chandon.
-A lovely way to enjoy the Blue mountains.
-Last time I visited was 2019.
+High Tea is a mix of savoury and sweet treats with sandwiches and classic scones, jam and cream with a selection of teas.
+Champagne is also an option and highly recommended as a lovely way to enjoy the Blue Mountains even in bad weather.
+The last time I visited was in 2022.

 Lilianfels Blue Mountains Spa and Resort

 The Langham High Tea